 Hence, we urge all Sauls and potential Sauls – the abused victims of authoritative and dictatorial religions – to seek the Christ, not the prophets.
 Seek the companionship of a loving and merciful Father, not a wrathful jealous idea of God.
 And seek the leading of the Spirit of Truth, not the poor direction of a broken heart and a wounded spirit.
 And finally, gird yourself with the spiritual armor:

 “Stand firm, therefore, with your loins girded about with truth, and having on the breastplate of righteousness, and with your feet shod with the equipment of the good news of peace.
 Above all things, take up the large shield of faith, with which you will be able to quench all the wicked one’s burning missiles.
 Also, accept the helmet of salvation, and the sword of the spirit, that is, God’s word, while with every form of prayer and supplication you carry on prayer on every occasion in spirit.
 And to that end keep awake with all constancy and with supplication in behalf of all the holy ones.”

 – Ephesians 6:14-18

-In our next article, The Plain and Open Teachings of Jesus, we will discuss further steps toward a spiritual healing to reverse the transformations from Paul to Saul and to encourage the development of true sons of the kingdom and citizens of the heavens.
+In the article, The Plain and Open Teachings of Jesus, we discuss further steps toward a spiritual healing to reverse the transformations from Paul to Saul and to encourage the development of true sons of the kingdom and citizens of the heavens.
 We implore all of our readers and visitors to turn away from judgment and condemnation, and join us in uplifting the spiritual conversation in a way that the Christ, our Master and Older Brother, can be proud of.
 (Luke 18:8)